 The perpetrator is no longer able to maintain the effort required to maintain the fiction of the honeymoon period and the mask begins to slip.
 The victim is also no longer able to maintain their part of the play.
 Tension begins to build and the victim begins to look for signs of violence and starts to consider their exit strategies.

-The victim is hypervigilant for signs of impending violence.
+The Victim is Walking on Eggshells, hypervigilant to try to predict the time and nature of the explosion.
+The Victim believes that if they can succeed at doing so, they can decrease the magnitude of the Explosion.
 The freedom’s won in the honeymoon phase are evaporating as the controls are clamping down from the perpetrator.
 More and more of the perpetrators lack of inner control is being blamed on the victim and the victim is walking on eggshells to avoid triggering the explosion.
 Frequently the experienced victim will purposefully trigger the explosion at a time of their choosing, just to get it over with and to minimise the size of the explosion.
 The frequent excuses for this are “better a black eye than a broken arm”, or “I just could bare the uncertainty anymore”.
 Unfortunately this exercise in victim control over the violence only restarts the cycle rather than stopping it.

 Exiting the Cycle of Violence

 This isn’t the only point where you can exit the cycle of violence.
-Any part of the cycle can be a point of exit, other parts are just not as common.
+Any part of the cycle can be a point of exit, just not as common.
+The thought “I won’t do this again”, or a the recognition that this is yet another phase in the Cycle of Violence can be the inspiration to exit.

-Exiting the cycle of violence can be separation of victim and perpetrator or staying together and working on the factors of violence and control.
+Exiting the cycle of violence and Staying Together and working on the factors of violence and control, or the Victim and Perpetrator Separating.

 Once the cycle has been disrupted, the emphasis is on learning how to live in harmony.
 It is vitally important both parties recognise their parts in the cycle and how both parties, working together, can dismantle the cycle of violence, even if separation from each other is the wisest path forwards.

-The default answer of most people asked in a domestically violent relationship is to stay together.
-This can be due to a host of reasons, such as fear of consequences, over valuing the “good side” of the cycle, an over estimation of the value of love within the relationship, old fashioned “till death do us part” values, concern for any children within the relationship etc.
+The default answer of most people in a domestically violent relationship is to stay together.
+This can be due to a host of reasons, such as the Victim’s fear of consequences at leaving, overvaluing the “good side” of the cycle (Honeymoon and Tension), an overestimation of the value of “love” within the relationship, old fashioned “till death do us part” values, concern for any children within the relationship etc. Most of these are illusions and part of the grooming.

 Separating

 Mutual children can complicate separation.
 All parents have a technical default right of visitation.
-To change this requires evidence, court support or hiding.
+To change this requires evidence, court support or effective hiding.
+If you fear this is going to be a problem, get a good therapist (such as us) and a good lawyer.

-Extended families can be unsupportive if they hold to old fashioned values or have a culture of gendered domination, or if they have been fooled by the charm and charisma of the perpetrator.
-Extended families can also be a point of vulnerability to the perpetrator.
+Extended families can be unsupportive if they hold to old fashioned values, have a culture of gendered domination, are abusive themselves, or if they have been fooled by the charm and charisma of the Perpetrator.
+Extended families can also be a point of vulnerability that the Perpetrator will take advantage of.

 Once separation has been successful it is important for both the perpetrator and victim to begin looking at their relationship pattern and recognise the power they have to avoid a cycle of domestic violence in their next relationships.